Edison International

 Cash vs Debt

 The company holds $168.0M in cash, though total debt stands at $42.70B.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company is burning cash, with free cash flow at -$1.13B.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-ROE of 18.9% points to strong capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Free cash flow is running at -$1.13B, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+Return on equity stands at 18.9%, which is strong for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 3.9% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $17.22B to $19.32B.